Documentary Australia

 WOMEN + GIRLS

-SheDoc 2023 will elevate the career of up to six female-identifying filmmakers per year, particularly in key creative roles under-represented by women.
-Our vision is that by providing talented women the resources and support for their professional development, they will bring important issues relating to women and girls to the fore, placing emphasis on the importance of gender-equity in documentary storytelling.
+In 2024 SheDoc elevated the careers of six female-identifying filmmakers, particularly in key creative roles under-represented by women.
+Our vision is to provide talented women with resources and support for their professional development in order to help elevate issues relating to women and girls with an emphasis on gender-equity in documentary storytelling.

 Impact Producer Program